-Pursuant to Mr. Morales's offer letter agreement, in the event that Mr. Morales's employment is terminated, other than during a change in control period, by us without "cause" (as defined in Mr. Morales's offer letter agreement), and subject to his delivery to us of a general release of claims, he will be entitled to continued payment of his base salary for six months after his termination date, the cost of COBRA continuation coverage under our group health plans for up to six months following his termination date, an amount equal to a pro-rata portion of his target annual performance bonus for the year in which his termination date occurs, and accelerated vesting of time-based requirements for equity awards held by Mr. Morales as of his termination date as to the number of shares that would have vested during the six-month period following his termination date.
-In the event that Mr. Morales's employment is terminated by us without cause during the change in control period, and subject to his delivery to us of a general release of claims, Mr. Morales will be entitled to continued payment of his base salary for 12 months after his termination date, the cost of COBRA continuation coverage under our group health plans for up to 12 months following his termination date, an amount equal to 100% of his target annual performance bonus for the year in which his termination date occurs, and accelerated vesting of time-based requirements for equity awards held by Mr. Morales as of his termination date.
-In the event that Mr. Morales's employment is terminated by Mr. Morales for "good reason" (as defined in Mr. Morales's offer letter agreement) during the change in control period, and subject to his delivery to us of a general release of claims, Mr. Morales will be entitled to continued payment of his base salary for six months after his termination date, the cost of COBRA continuation coverage under our group health plans for up to six months following his termination date, an amount equal to 50% of his target annual performance bonus for the year in which his termination date occurs, and accelerated vesting of timebased requirements for equity awards held by Mr. Morales as of his termination date as to the number of shares that would have vested during the 12-month period following his termination date.
+Pursuant to Mr. Morales's offer letter agreement, in the event that Mr. Morales's employment is terminated, other than during a change in control period, by us without "cause" or by Mr. Morales for "good reason" (each, as defined in Mr. Morales's offer letter agreement), and subject to his delivery to us of a general release of claims, he will be entitled to continued payment of his base salary for six months after his termination or resignation date, the cost of COBRA continuation coverage under our group health plans for up to six months following his termination or resignation date, an amount equal to a pro-rata portion of his target annual performance bonus for the year in which his termination or resignation date occurs, and accelerated vesting of all timebased requirements for equity awards granted to Mr. Morales as of his termination or resignation date as to the number of shares that would have vested during the six-month period following his termination or resignation date.
+In the event that Mr. Morales's employment is terminated by us without cause during the change in control period, and subject to his delivery to us of a general release of claims, Mr. Morales will be entitled to continued payment of his base salary for 12 months after his termination date, the cost of COBRA continuation coverage under our group health plans for up to 12 months following his termination date, an amount equal to 100% of his target annual performance bonus for the year in which the termination occurs, and accelerated vesting of all time-based requirements for equity awards granted to Mr. Morales as of his termination date.
+In the event that Mr. Morales's employment is terminated by Mr. Morales for good reason during the change in control period, and subject to his delivery to us of a general release of claims, Mr. Morales will be entitled to continued payment of his base salary for six months after his resignation date, the cost of COBRA continuation coverage under our group health plans for up to six months following his resignation date, an amount equal to 50% of his target annual performance bonus for the year in which his resignation occurs, and accelerated vesting of all time-based requirements for equity awards granted to Mr. Morales as of resignation date as to the number of shares that would have vested during the 12-month period following his resignation date.
 Mr. Morales's offer letter agreement also provides that if any benefits payable to him thereunder or otherwise would constitute "parachute payments" within the meaning of Section 280G of the Code, then such benefits will be reduced if such reduction will provide Mr. Morales with a greater net after-tax benefit than would no reduction.